aredn/documentation/arednHow-toGuides/vm-install.rst

 *Contributor: Trevor Raty KG6MDW*

-The use of virtual machines as AREDN |trade| nodes is for advanced users.
+The use of virtual machines as AREDN® nodes is for advanced users.
 Most users should use *Mikrotik ac2* or *ac3* hardware to achieve similar functionality.
 These instructions are provided with the assumption that you understand your virtualization platform and are familiar with creating images and uploading virtual disks.
 The x86_64 image has been tested and is considered stable on the Proxmox, Unraid, and VMware ESXi platforms, so usage on other virtualization platforms may not work as expected.

-In order to have the most current features, it is recommended that you install a Nightly Build image of the AREDN |trade| firmware.
+In order to have the most current features, it is recommended that you install a Nightly Build image of the AREDN® firmware.
 For example, there is a known issue in the x86_64 firmware before 3.23.12.0 when using more than one Ethernet interface, but this was resolved in subsequent releases.

 Prerequisites / Image information
 ---------------------------------